-- A1.1 Did the Certified Company cooperate in providing a list and a copy of all judicial decisions and any local, state, and federal regulatory orders, directives, and decrees that were issued within the dates of the Audit Period? - A1.2 Was the Certified Company compliant with the laws and regulations enumerated in the Standard within the dates of the Audit Period? - A1.3 If there were final judicial decisions and/or regulatory orders, directives, and decrees, the Auditor shall test against the court and regulatory agency's findings for those dates within the Audit Period that occurred after each judicial decision and regulatory order, directive, and decree.
-Was the Certified Company subsequently compliant with the court or such regulatory agency's decision?
-The Auditor shall summarize their findings within the report. - (A2) Errors & Omissions Insurance.
+- A1.3 If there were final judicial decisions and/or regulatory orders, directives, and decrees, the Auditor shall test against the court and regulatory agency's findings for those dates within the Audit Period that occurred after each judicial decision and regulatory order, directive, and decree to determine compliance with the court or such regulatory agency's decision and summarize those findings within the report. - A1.4 The Auditor shall not consider the following a violation of a Certification Standard for the purposes of the report: (a) judicial decisions that are under appeal, (b) regulatory orders, directives, and decrees that are under appeal, (c) settlements, or (d) news accounts of a settlement. - (A2) Errors & Omissions Insurance.
 A Certified Company shall maintain Errors & Omissions (E&O) insurance coverage in an amount of no less than: - (a) Two million U.S. dollars (\$2,000,000) per event/occurrence if the Certified Company has more than \$10 million in annual receipts resulting from consumer debt collection; - (b) One million U.S. dollars (\$1,000,000) per event/occurrence if the Certified Company has \$2 million to \$10 million in annual receipts resulting from consumer debt collection; or - (c) Five hundred thousand U.S. dollars (\$500,000) per event/occurrence if the Certified Company has less than \$2 million in annual receipts resulting from consumer debt collection.